 Send him for just enough tuition and only if you think he really needs it.
 It would also be good to communicate your expectations to him clearly.
 Also, cognitive development will help him learn better and in turn, reduces the stress he experiences when doing homework.

-But I’m sure another big reason why parents send their kids to tons of tuition is because their child usually gets bad grades in school.
+But we’re sure another big reason why parents send their kids to tons of tuition is because their child usually gets bad grades in school.
 They might even get stuck on a question and start to lose concentration and ends up doodling on his book and loses interest in continuing.